Certified Interpretive Guide™

 - The opportunity to network and build community with others in your field.

-- Certification makes you more competitive and may improve your chances of being hired or getting a promotion.
-Many agencies are listing as a preferred qualification the CIG certification.
+- Certificate makes you more competitive and may improve your chances of being hired or getting a promotion.
+Many agencies are listing as a preferred qualification the CIG certificate.
 Please see the Why Certify? page.

 - The process of becoming certified and maintaining the designation provides incentives to continue professional development.